 “Come to Dappled Oaks and retire in nature and luxury!”

 Bill and Betty moved in when they were in their early-80’s.
-On the application form his occupation was “entrepreneur” and Betty was a housewife.
+The application form incorrectly listed his occupation as “entrepreneur” and Betty a housewife.
 He was one tough, old coot in his younger days.
 Now he was grumpy and grim and moaned a lot.
 But one thing never changed – his love for Betty.
 She was his world and had been for over 54 years.
-Every night they still kissed before popping their teeth into glasses.
-They kissed before removing their specs so that they could hit their lips.
-And then they cuddled, the whole night.
+Every night they still kissed before popping their teeth into glasses and before before removing their specs so that they could hit their lips.
+And they cuddled, the whole night.
 Spooning took longer than before but they wouldn’t swap it for the world.

 Frail care was scary but the staff assured them and their family that it was what they needed, they couldn’t live alone anymore.
 Betty had put the electric kettle on the stove and turned it on, starting a fire.
 The couple was moved into frail care to the relief of their family.